Overexposure to Epoxy

 We also offer the 12-page booklet Epoxy Safety as a free download.
 It provides general health, safety, and environmental information as it relates to epoxy, and explains basic precautionary measures for the typical epoxy user.
 It also covers some specific health problems that may result if these measures are ignored.

-If you have additional health, safety and environmental information regarding WEST SYSTEM Products, call us 866-937-8797.
+If you have additional health, safety and environmental information regarding WEST SYSTEM Products, call us at 866-937-8797.